-I’ve really enjoyed using this kit, the sizes of products are generous enough to try before you buy full sizes, as Drunk Elephant really isn’t the cheapest brand on the block.
+I’ve really enjoyed using the Drunk Elephant Inspector Drunk Kit, the sizes of products are generous enough to try before you buy full sizes, as Drunk Elephant really isn’t the cheapest brand on the block.
 However I’ve comfortably been able to get at least a solid month’s use of using these nightly out of each (apart from the Framboos of course, which will last much longer!).
 I think this is a good place to start with DE, and whilst it offers less different products than “The Littles Kit“, I like that it has a full size product in that would cost £76 alone.
 However I should note this seems to be out of stock everywhere so I’m not sure whether this set has been discontinued 🙁

 With that in mind if you’re also an existing fan of the Framboos serum, I’d consider this kit as a way to stock up on some other bits for an extra four pounds (as this kit is £80) which could be very handy to have as travel friendly sizes.